Electronic Signature Legality

-DocuSign has been developed to meet legal requirements by allowing parties to a transaction to:
+DocuSign eSignature has been developed to meet legal requirements by allowing organisations to:

-- Verify signer identities with multiple forms of authentication
+- Verify signer identities with multiple identification options

 - Confirm signer intent to sign electronically